 Before transforming your modules into the next War and Peace, let’s look at why we all crave anecdotes about adventure, drama and more.

 Scientists have discovered that when a story truly grips us, we release oxytocin.
 Oxytocin is known as the love chemical.
 It makes us happy.
 It’s released when we connect with someone.
 This is why books are like best friends to some people.
 We bond with them.
 We get attached to them.
-We relate to them and most of all, we enjoy them.
+And we relate to them and most of all, we enjoy them.

 Chapter 2: Why is Narrative Good for Learning?